-35 The evidence on the impact of competition and school choice is mixed.
+38 The evidence on the impact of competition and school choice is mixed.
 Some studies find a positive effect (Hoxby 2000; Card, Dooley, and Payne 2010; Gibbons, Machin, and Silva 2008; Ahlin 2003; Hanushek and Rivkin 2003) while other studies find a negative effect or no effect on pupil achievement (Hsieh and Urquiola 2006; Rothstein 2005).

-36 For instance, Clark, Martorell, and Rockoff (2009) find some evidence that experience as an assistant principal at the principal's current school is associated with higher performance among inexperienced principals.
+39 For instance, Clark, Martorell, and Rockoff (2009) find some evidence that experience as an assistant principal at the principal's current school is associated with higher performance among inexperienced principals.
 They also find a positive relationship between principal experience and school performance, particularly for math test scores and pupil absences.
+40 Both are about equally important.
+For example, just including accountability reduces the coefficient on autonomous government schools from 0.211 to 0.177.